asaak-co/django-rest-framework-jwt/README.rst

 Notice
 ------

-This project is currently unmaintained. `Check #484 for more details and suggested alternatives`_.
+This project has been updated to support Django 4.2 and newer versions.
+The original project was unmaintained, but this fork provides compatibility fixes for modern Django versions.

 ------------